LSC-UBA/OpenEP/Readme.md

 2. Download and install Paraview following the instructions in [here](https://www.paraview.org/download/ "Paraview").

-# How to setup your experiment
+# How to setup and run your experiment

-This code can be adapted to your specific in-silico experiment modifiyng the configuration file ```OpenEP/src/par.h```.
-Different illustrative examples can be found at the cases folder.
+1. This code can be adapted to your specific in-silico experiment modifiyng the configuration file ```src/par.h```.
+Different illustrative examples can be found at ```cases/``` folder.
 Example of the parameters in par.h:

        Electrodes:
        - electrode_length: 0.007
        - electrode_width: 0.0007
        - electrode_thickness: 0.0007
        - gap_anode_cathode: 0.008
        - electrode_type: needles
        - gap_elect_elect: 0.005
        - no_electrodes: 1

        Domain dimensions:
        - x_max: 0.032
        - y_max: 0.032
        - z_max: 0.017

        Treatment parameters:
        - volt_to_dist: 25000
        - freq: 1
        - on_pulse_time: 0.05
        - nbr_pulses: 8

-# Compilation and execution instructions
+  2. After modifying the code (```src/par.h```), compilation and execution can be done effortlessly typing in the linux terminal: ```./run.sh```.
+The complete set of options of the bash script are described in the following section.
+The script will create a directory named ```simulation-1``` with three subdirectories in it: ```bin```, ```data``` and ```src```, which stores the simulation executable file, the output data (Paraview-compliant or csv output files) and the source code of this particular simulation, respectively.
+Next time the script is executed the simulation directory will be named with the following natural number with regard to the last simulation, i.e. ```simulation-2```.

-After modifying the code (```OpenEP/src/par.h```), compilation and execution can be done effortlessly through the run.sh bash script.
+  3. In ```simulation-1/data/``` folder you will find vtk and/or csv output files (depending on the selected configuration in ```src/par.h```).
+Output formats were selected to be compatible with the powerful visualization tool: Paraview.
+You can find tutorials about Paraview use in [here](https://www.paraview.org/tutorials/ "Paraview Tutorials").

-The options of the script are described in the table below.
+# More about the software...

-Typing in the console: run.sh will create a directory named simulation-1 with three subdirectories in it: bin, data and src, which stores the simulation executable file, the output data (Paraview-compliant or csv output files) and the source code of this particular simulation, respectively.
-Next time the script is executed the simulation directory will be named with the following natural number with regard to the last simulation, i.e. simulation-2.
+## run.sh options

 | run.sh option | Description |
 |---------------|---------------|